eloylp/go-serve/README.md

 ### How to use it

-By default "go-serve" command will serve the current working dir as its document root and serve its content in all interfaces on port 8080.
+By default, "go-serve" command will serve the current working dir as its document root and serve its content in all interfaces on port 8080.

 ```bash